mR3: Multilingual Rubric-Agnostic Reward Reasoning Models¶

 Key Findings¶

-- Small model, large impact: The 14B model systematically outperforms the 120B teacher and the 49B competitor, demonstrating that high-quality data and correct training strategies matter more than scale
+- Small Models, Large Power: The 14B model systematically outperforms the 120B teacher and 49B competitors, proving quality and strategy outweigh scale.

 Highlights & Insights¶

-- Easy-to-hard curriculum learning is effective for reward model training: This finding is directly transferable to the training of other generative evaluation models
+- Easy-to-hard curriculum learning is effective for training Reward Models, a finding that can be transferred to other generative evaluation models.

 Limitations & Future Work¶